 The first graph shows the change in private sector payroll jobs from when each president took office until the end of their term(s).
 Presidents Carter and George H.W.
-Bush only served one term, and President Obama is in the fourth year of his second term.
+Bush only served one term, and President Obama is in the final months of his second term.

 Mr. G.W.
 Bush (red) took office following the bursting of the stock market bubble, and left during the bursting of the housing bubble.
 Mr. Obama (blue) took office during the financial crisis and great recession.
 There was also a significant recession in the early '80s right after Mr. Reagan (yellow) took office.